 The Canadian Rockies cover a vast area with beautiful spots spread over long distances.
 If you want to see most of them, you will definitely do some road trips.

 If you start in Calgary, you can follow Old Cowboy trail south to Waterton National Park.
-Then you can head north to Banff, from there you can take Icefields Parkway to Jasper, where you can see one the most famous lake in Canada, Peyto Lake (closed for construction in 2019).
+Then you can head north to Banff, from there you can take Icefields Parkway to Jasper, where you can see one the most famous lake in Canada, Peyto Lake.

 Or you can take a road trip through western Canada.
 Vancouver is surrounded by mountains with plenty of outdoor options.
 For whale watching and amazing beach walks, see our post about Vancouver Island road trip.